 The city is also reasonably close to several well-known tourist stops like Helsingør, which is the location of Hamlet’s castle of Shakespearean fame, and Frederiksborg Castle, which is in nearby Hillerød.

 Most day trips from Copenhagen require less than an hour of travel by train.

 8. Istanbul, Turkey

-Rome, Italy gets much of the attention when it comes to stories about the ancient world, but Istanbul was just as much an influence on the ancient world as Rome.
+Rome, Italy, gets much attention when it comes to stories about the ancient world, but Istanbul was just as much an influence on the ancient world as Rome.
 The city’s history stretches back more than 2,500 years.

-You’ll find Byzantine-era churches throughout the city, as well as breathtaking locales for photographs, like the Basilica Cistern and the Süleymaniye Mosque.
+You’ll find Byzantine-era churches throughout the city and breathtaking locales for photographs, like the Basilica Cistern and the Süleymaniye Mosque.
 There are so many incredible sights to tour and see in Istanbul that anything less than three days is just not enough for your visit.

-As you explore the different districts of the city, one of the surprising things you’ll discover is the vibrant nightlife where locals gather on rooftop clubs for dining, dancing, and incredible views of the skyline.
+As you explore the city’s different districts, one of the surprising things you’ll discover is the vibrant nightlife where locals gather on rooftop clubs for dining, dancing, and incredible skyline views.